Fisheries in the economies of Pacific Islands countries and territories, by Robert Gillett, for SPC, 2016

-This study outlines where each of the 22 Pacific Island countries and territories (PICTs) is in their fisheries development, including an assessment of the contribution of fisheries to gross domestic product (GDP).
+This study outlines where each of the 22 Pacific Island countries and territories (PICTs) is in the development of their fisheries.
+It also assesses how much the fisheries contribute to gross domestic product (GDP).
+The study helps to fill a growing demand for up-to-date information.
+The previous edition of this title was released in 2009.

 The chapters of the study cover the following: